- Generating graphic backgrounds

 We'll start by generating backgrounds and then we'll go through Premier's titler.
 We will then get into using some of the other applications.
 Starting with After Effects and continuing with InDesign, Photoshop and Illustrator.
 Having a working knowledge of these applications, will help you create the best, most effective titles that will bring your creativity to a new level.
 Let's try it.

-Premiere Pro Guru: Mastering the Timelinewith Jason Osder1h 34m Appropriate for all
+Premiere Pro Guru: Mastering the Timelinewith Jason Osder1h 34m Intermediate

 Premiere Pro: Documentary Editingwith Jason Osder3h 48m Intermediate

-Premiere Pro Guru: Better Transitionswith Richard Harrington2h 13m Appropriate for all
+Premiere Pro Guru: Better Transitionswith Richard Harrington2h 13m Intermediate

 Premiere Pro Guru: Sync Sound Workflowwith Robbie Carman1h 58m Intermediate